voucherifyio/voucherify-openapi/docs/guides/building_blocks/Vouchers.md

 }
 ```

-> :thumbsup: Configure size and format of QR and barcodes
+> 👍 Configure size and format of QR and barcodes
 >
 > You can change the size or/and format of the QR code by using these query string params:
 >